 Your air conditioning system works by using a refrigerant, a substance that changes from a gas vapor to a liquid, to "collect" the hot air from your home.
 That hot air is then sent through the pipes of your air conditioning system and transferred outside.
 The compressor is the part of the system that pumps the refrigerant into the system, while the condenser chills the hot refrigerant into a cooler substance.
 Finally, the expansion valve, a tiny part of the system, transforms the cooled refrigerant into a cool mist.

 Lastly, the plumbing system of your home has two parts: one part brings fresh water into your home, and the other takes wastewater out.
 This first part, the water that enters your home, must be in a pressurized system that lets the water travel throughout your home, even to upper floors.
 The hot water system is separate from the cold because a pipe must travel through your water heating system before moving through the rest of the house.

 Overall, your drainage system, which consists of vents, traps, and cleanouts, is built at a downward angle toward the public sewer lines or septic tank to remove waste from your home.

 If you're familiar with the basic functioning of your main home's systems, you're better able to maintain your property.
 But certainly, you don't have to be an expert on any one system.
-The professional at Ragsdale Heating, Air, Plumbing & Electric will keep each of your home's system functional with routine maintenance.
+The professional at Ragsdale Heating, Air, Plumbing & Electrical will keep each of your home's system functional with routine maintenance.